 Wildlife

-Enjoy the chorus of birdsong – 59 species have been recorded at the wood including many on the Red List of species at risk, such as the cuckoo and ground-nesting birds such as lapwing and skylark.
+Enjoy the chorus of birdsong – over 50 species have been recorded at the wood including many on the Red List of species at risk, including ground-nesting birds such as lapwing and skylark.
+Look out for colourful butterflies in the meadows and woodland rides.

 To protect wildlife and habitat, the majority of Langley Vale Wood is a dogs-on-leads zone – please stick to the paths and keep dogs on leads in these areas.
-In particular, please keep dogs on short leads between March and July to protect vulnerable ground-nesting birds.
+Ground-nesting birds and grazing livestock are especially vulnerable to dogs off lead.

 Look out for: